My Quiet Kitchen

 What type of edamame should I use?

-You can start with frozen edamame or a ready-to-eat variety like the Trader Joe's edamame pictured above in the small bowl.
+Here, you can use frozen edamame or a ready-to-eat variety like the Trader Joe's edamame pictured above in the small bowl.

 If using frozen edamame, thaw the beans first.
 Simply place the edamame in a bowl, cover with water, and let stand for a few minutes.
 Then rinse and drain well.